frank26080115/Bones-3D-Printer/ordered_lessons/lesson7.md

 [![](../images/lesson7/mountstartsketchconstraints.png)](../images/lesson7/mountstartsketchconstraints.png)

-We extrude this as a new part, 3mm thick.
+We extrude this as a new part, 4.2mm thick.

 ![](../images/lesson7/mountplatestartextrude.png)

+Why did we use 4.2mm as the thickness?
+This is because I took the official 3D model of the Hemera extruder, and measured what the thickness should be if we were to use a 8mm long M3 screw with a washer.

 ### X Axis Linear Ball Bearing Clamp